Time and time again I encounter people and potential clients, who seem to think that copy and content work should cost … well, very little.

-A quick note that although my terminology for the profession of copywriter/editor differs, I generally refer to professionals providing any copy and content crafting and optimsing work, i.e. that could be writing, editing, proofreading (copy), or also reviewing, structuring or planning (content) strategically.
+A quick note that for the purpose of this post I may use copy and content work related job titles interchangeably, but generally mean to refer to professionals providing any copy and content crafting and optimising work, i.e. that could be writing, editing, proofreading (copy), or also reviewing, structuring, managing or planning (content and messaging) strategically.

 What are copywriting/editing rates made of?

 In a nutshell, I would say copy and content artists are not just born (talent), but they are also made (training), and both are valuable aspects to consider in the pricing of copy/content work.

 It’s probably easier to see how their investment in their ‘making’, i.e. their qualifications, training as well as professional experience is worth money as it cost money.
 However, the real value is of course in the more efficient, more knowledgeable (e.g. in a particular subject matter), more strategic and more technically versed writer/editor, and the more effective copy and content they produce.